hanhsuantsai/KC-Term-Pathway-Enrichment-Analysis-1/README.md

 # KC Term Pathway Enrichment Analysis

-This repository provides the necessary resources and scripts for performing pathway enrichment analysis using Key Characteristics (KC) terms.
-The repository supports both Over-Representation Analysis (ORA) and Gene Set Enrichment Analysis (GSEA), allowing users to input their gene lists and identify enriched KC terms.
-The Key Characteristics (KC) term pathway enrichment analysis leverages two primary databases: **KEGG** and **Reactome**, to associate a list of genes with specific pathways that may be overrepresented.
+This repository enables pathway enrichment analysis using Key Characteristics (KC) terms with **Over-Representation Analysis (ORA)** and **Gene Set Enrichment Analysis (GSEA)**.
+Users can input their gene lists and identify enriched pathways leveraging KEGG and Reactome databases.
+Follow the instructions below to successfully perform ORA and GSEA in R.

-In this repository, we provide two functions using the clusterProfiler package in R:
-**ORA** (Over-Representation Analysis): Identifies pathways enriched based on significantly differentially expressed genes (DEGs).
-**GSEA** (Gene Set Enrichment Analysis): Detects pathways based on ranked gene lists.

-Users can input their own gene lists (either as a vector of DEGs for ORA or a ranked list for GSEA), and these functions will return the enriched KC terms based on KEGG and Reactome gene sets.

-## A. Folder Structure

-The repository is organized into three main folders for better management of files and scripts:

-- **data/**: Contains raw and processed data files used for pathway enrichment.
-  - `KC_gene_set_KEGG.csv`: Contains KC terms and genes associated with the KC terms in the KEGG database.
-  - `KC_gene_set_REACTOME.csv`: Contains KC terms and genes associated with the KC terms in the Reactome database.
-  - `KC_Terms.csv`: Contains descriptions of the KC terms.

-- **scripts/**: Contains the R scripts used for the pathway enrichment analysis.
-  - `ORA_function.R`: Script for running Over-Representation Analysis (ORA).
-  - `GSEA_function.R`: Script for running Gene Set Enrichment Analysis (GSEA).

-- **results/**: Enrichment results will be automatically saved in this directory after running the scripts.

-## B. Automated Data Loading
-The datasets required for the analysis are automatically loaded through the provided R code.
-You do not need to manually download or specify paths for the following datasets:
-- `KC_gene_set_KEGG.csv:` Contains KC terms and genes associated with the KC terms in the KEGG database.
-- `KC_gene_set_REACTOME.csv:` Contains KC terms and genes associated with the KC terms in the Reactome database.
-- `KC_Terms.csv:` Contains descriptions of the KC terms.

-## C. Usage

-### 1. Supported Gene Symbols for KC Term Pathway Enrichment Analysis
-The analysis script only supports **human gene symbols**.
-Make sure your list of genes contains correct human gene symbols before starting the analysis.
+**Note:** The analysis script only supports **human gene symbols**.
+Ensure your input gene list contains valid human gene symbols.

-### 2. Dependencies
+### 1. Load Dependencies
 To run the code successfully, you need to install and load the following R packages.
-Ensure your R setup has these installed:
 ```r
 # Check if the required packages are installed and install them if not
 required_packages <- c("clusterProfiler", "tidyverse")